-The Standard, Hollywood was the inception of the Standard brand, revolutionary for being the first boutique hotel to cater for people on a budget.
-The guest room design was an exercise in paring back, stripping away the superfluous clutter traditionally found in hotel rooms to leave design centric spaces populated by select pieces.
-Artwork and graphics migrated from the walls to become embedded in the very materials of the room; Andy Warhol’s flower print was transformed into drapes.
-Designed for a younger crowd, SHD made the public space the central focus and driving energy of the hotel with a series of quasi nightclub spaces filled with modern design classics to lend a cultured edge.
-Rudy’s Barber Shop, established byAlex Calderwood, founder of the Ace Hotel group, was an innovative retail presence occupying the lobby and the front desk was transformed into a bar with high stools and the infamous Vitrine, an art installation space where artists were invited to sleep.
+The Standard Hollywood was the inception of the Standard brand, revolutionary for being the first boutique hotel catering to people on a budget.
+The guest room design was an exercise in scaling back, stripping away the clutter traditionally found in hotel rooms to reveal design-centric spaces.
+Artwork and graphics migrated from the walls to become embedded in the very materials of the room; SHD famously transformed Andy Warhol’s iconic flower print into drapes.
+Designing for a youthful crowd, SHD vitalized the hotel's public spaces with a series of quasi-nightclubs filled with modern design classics.
+Rudy’s Barber Shop, established by Alex Calderwood, founder of Ace Hotel group, was an innovative retail presence occupying the lobby, while the front desk was transformed into a bar with high stools.
+The lobby also featured the infamous Vitrine, a permanent art installation where performers were invited to sleep.